sd-denisoff/cpi-parser/README.md

 ## Description

-[Rosstat](https://rosstat.gov.ru/) web-scrapper for obtaining official published inflation values.
-As a final product, monthly **cron-job** for collecting and updating data has been implemented.
+[Rosstat](https://rosstat.gov.ru/) web-scraper for obtaining official published inflation values.

+Since Rosstat doesn't have its own API, in order to conveniently obtain official data on Russian inflation today, you need to contact financial analytical companies and pay for their data.
+This script receives official values using web-scraping, extracting the Excel tables from the HTML code and processing them into a convenient format.

+Final product: weekly **cron-job** for collecting and updating data.

 ## Technology stack